storj/storj/docs/design/audit-v2.md

 This is a simplified version that doesn't describe [containment mode](audit-containment.md).
 Chances of selecting the same stripe are rare, but it wouldn't cause any significant harm.

 To estimate appropriate settings for reservoir sampling, we need to run a simulation.
-If we decide that we want to prefer nodes with fewer audits, then we will implement the power of two choices, in which we randomly select two nodes, then choose the one with fewer audits.
-This would still require tracking number of audits, but it would prevent having to sort and query all nodes by audit count, which could cause undesirable behavior.
-For example, when new nodes join the network, the audit system could become stuck auditing only new nodes, and ignoring more established nodes.

 ### Selection via Reservoir Sampling